 It is your responsibility to make international travel arrangements to Santiago, Chile and to arrive at Aeropurerto Arturo Merino Benitez (SCL) on the official arrival date.
-If you arrive on any other day, it is your responsibility to take a bus to Valparaíso.
+If you arrive on any other day, you must independently take a bus to Valparaíso.